iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 Now that you know what an Ising model is and why it is useful, it's time to learn how to convert "classical" problems into it.
-Because of their modeling expressivity and ubiquity, we will focus on mixed-integer linear programs.
+Because of their modeling expressivity and ubiquity, we focus on mixed-integer linear programs.
 Let's just add one restriction to make our life easier: all variables should be bounded.
 This way, the problem takes the form below.